vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 in root.html we will create the base template of our frontend.

-> you can think like root.html from React
+> You can think like root.html from React

 ```html
 	<!doctype html>